isabella232/OfficeDocs-Enterprise-pr.it-IT/Enterprise/subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md

 ### <a name="licenses"></a>Licenze

-Per SaaS offerte cloud di Microsoft, una licenza consente a un account utente specifico utilizzare i servizi del cloud che offre.
-Viene effettuato una quota mensile fissa come parte dell'abbonamento.
-Gli amministratori di assegnano licenze a singoli account utente nella sottoscrizione.
-Ad esempio nella figura 2 Contoso Corporation dispone di una sottoscrizione di Office 365 Enterprise E5 con 100 licenze, che consente a un massimo di 100 singoli account utente da utilizzare servizi e le caratteristiche Enterprise E5.
+For Microsoft's SaaS cloud offerings, a license allows a specific user account to use the services of the cloud offering.
+You are charged a fixed monthly fee as part of your subscription.
+Administrators assign licenses to individual user accounts in the subscription.
+For the example in Figure 2, the Contoso Corporation has an Office 365 Enterprise E5 subscription with 100 licenses, which allows to up to 100 individual user accounts to use Enterprise E5 features and services.

-**Figura 2: Licenze all'interno di sottoscrizioni SaaS base per un'organizzazione**
+**Figure 2: Licenses within the SaaS-based subscriptions for an organization**

 ![Un esempio di più licenze all'interno delle sottoscrizioni per le offerte cloud di Microsoft basate su SaaS.](images/Subscriptions/Subscriptions_Fig2.png)